LucioCor/Hector-Lagarda-bot/README.txt

 @Hector-Lagarda venga

 LICENSE:
-This bot was made for personal use and no other itention Please refer to LICENSE
+This bot was made for personal use and no other intention Please refer to LICENSE

 Author: